-The operating impact of a facility renovation is to be determined, and hinges upon the study recommendations for reconfiguring programming space at the site and upgrading systems and building envelope to improve energy efficiency.
-These changes could impact staffing, equipment, technology, utilities and ongoing maintenance costs.
+The operating impact of a facility renovation is to be determined, and hinges upon the study recommendations for reconfiguring programming space at the site and upgrading building systems.
+These changes could create opportunities to impact energy efficiency, equipment, technology, utilities and ongoing maintenance costs.

-Project Name: CSB - Intermediate Care Facilities Supervisor District: TBD New Facility or Renovation: New Total Project Estimate (ENSNI): \$12,000,000 Year Last Renovated: N/A Year Constructed: N/A
+Project Name: CSB - Intermediate Care Facilities Supervisor District: TBD New Facility or Renovation: New Facility Total Project Estimate (ENSNI): TBD Year Last Renovated: N/A Year Constructed: N/A

 Intermediate Care Facilities (ICFs) for individuals with intellectual disabilities provide active treatment (AT), a continuous, aggressive, and consistent implementation of a program of specialized and generic training, treatment, and health or related services, directed toward helping individuals function with as much self-determination and independence as possible.
 Facility requirements include specific standards for the physical environment that address health, safety, accessibility, privacy and human rights, which are specified in the Medicaid survey and certification and DBHDS licensure processes.
-When considering a group home or ICF as a housing option, the Department of Justice Settlement Agreement encourages options that have a maximum of four individuals in this setting.
-The CSB estimates that the development and construction of eight, four bedroom, fully accessible intermediate care facilities throughout the County would cost \$1,500,000 per facility.
+Examples of such facilities are the Minerva Fisher home and the recently opened Burke Road home operated by Community Residences, Inc.

-The CSB continues to work with the Department of Behavioral Health & Developmental Services (DBHDS) to transition individuals out of the Northern Virginia and Central Virginia Training Centers into more integrated community living settings in accordance with the Department of Justice (DOJ) Settlement Agreement.
-Currently, of the 106 individuals residing at Northern Virginia and Central Virginia Training Centers, transition teams have determined approximately 30 individuals are eligible for and prefer an Intermediate Care Facility level of care.
-At the same time, individuals with intellectual disabilities currently living in group homes and on the CSB's Medicaid Waiver waitlist are aging.
-As medical advances enable this population to live longer, some are beginning to experience age-related conditions which require specialized medical, nutritional, physical and behavioral interventions that are not typically available in a Medicaid Waiver group home setting.
+The CSB continues to work with DBHDS to transition individuals out of the Northern and Central Virginia Training Centers into more integrated community living settings in accordance with the Department of Justice (DOJ) Settlement Agreement.
+Of the 64 individuals residing at these training centers as of February 2015, approximately 31 individuals are eligible for and/or prefer an Intermediate Care Facility level of care.
+Moreover, approximately 174 individuals with intellectual disabilities living in group homes and 26 individuals on the CSB's residential waitlist for people with intellectual disabilities were age 55 and above.
+As medical advances enable this population to live longer, some are beginning to experience age-related conditions which require specialized medical, nutritional, physical and behavioral interventions not typically available in Medicaid Waiver group home settings.
+Assisted living and skilled nursing facilities are often not appropriate placements, as staff do not have training to support this population's unique needs.
+Aging parents find it extremely challenging to meet their family member's needs in their own homes.
+Residential, home-like environments for a minimum of four and a maximum of eight individuals are needed that can provide more square footage than the average home to enable turning space for larger wheelchairs and hospital beds, storage space for adaptive equipment and assistive technology, devices such as built-in track lifts for lifting and transferring, and fully accessible kitchen and bathroom areas (including roll-in showers that are large enough to accommodate an individual and one to two aides).

-The County's existing housing stock is not equipped to serve this population.
-Seventy-four percent of the County's housing stock was built prior to 1990 (before federal Fair Housing Accessibility requirements went into effect) and 95% of the housing stock in Fairfax County is not in buildings that are likely to have accessible features.
-Moreover, financing sources for private acquisition of intermediate care facilities has dramatically declined due to several factors, including significant reductions in federal funding for housing, policy shifts away from funding "medically oriented" residential models, and steadily rising commercial interest rates.
-The County has non-profit residential providers that have the expertise and ability to operate ICF services, but they do not have the up-front capital to develop fully accessible homes with extensive requirements for health and fire safety.
+If no new ICF residential options are made available, Fairfax County citizens who need ICF care will likely have to find a placement out of the Northern Virginia area.
+The County's housing stock is not equipped to serve this population.
+Seventy-four percent of the County's housing was built prior to 1990 (before Fair Housing Accessibility requirements went into effect) and 95% of the housing stock is in buildings that are unlikely to have accessible features (e.g., single family homes, townhouses, garden apartments, multiplexes and mobile homes).
+Moreover, financing sources for private acquisition of intermediate care facilities have dramatically declined due to significant reductions in federal funding for housing, policy shifts away from funding "medically oriented" residential models, and steadily rising commercial interest rates.
+The County has non-profit residential providers with the expertise and ability to operate ICF services, but they do not have the up-front capital to develop fully accessible homes with extensive requirements for health and safety.